garancsi/Domoticz-Tuya-Thermostat-Plugin/README.md

 3/ Alternative crypto libraries

 PyCryptodome or pyaes can be used instead of pycrypto.

 ## Updating

-Like other plugins, in the Domoticz-Tuya-SmartPlug-Plugin directory:
+Like other plugins, in the Domoticz-Tuya-Thermostat-Plugin directory:
 ```bash
 git pull
 sudo /etc/init.d/domoticz.sh restart